ctkelley/NotebookSIAMFANL/README.md

 __Watch out!__ the timings in the files are likely to be different from the book as I test things with M* chips and the Apple Acclerator framework.
 You best bet to get the timings in the book is with an 8 core Intel Mac.
-As those become obsolete, your best bet for accurate timings is to __do it yourself!!!__
+As those become even more obsolete, your best bet for accurate timings is to __do it yourself!!!__

 # Use the latest release of [SIAMFANLEquations.jl](https://github.com/ctkelley/SIAMFANLEquations.jl) with this version of the notebook.